anchore/enterprise-client-go/pkg/engine/docs/ImagesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetImageContentByTypeJavapackageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetImageContentByTypeJavaPackageRequest struct via the builder pattern

 Name | Type | Description  | Notes